Revised June 1997

 2. The members and alternates shall serve two-year terms.
 Members shall not serve consecutive terms.

-3. Human Development and Family Science and Foods and Nutrition shall hold elections in even-numbered years; whereas Housing and Consumer Economics and Textiles, Merchandising, and Interiors shall hold elections in odd-numbered years.
+3. Human Development and Family Science and Nutritional Sciences shall hold elections in even-numbered years; where as Financial Planning, Housing and Consumer Economics’ and Textiles, Merchandising, and Interiors shall hold elections in odd-numbered years.

 4. Each year the Associate Dean for Academic Affairs and Research shall appoint from the elected members a chair and vice-chair of the Review Board.